gexahedron/graph-book/notes/petersen_colouring.md

 ## Note about o6c4c and o244-flows

 Conjecturally it looks like that if we have an o6c4c solution, which has 10 o244-flows triples, then we also have a corresponding strong Petersen colouring, and vice versa.

+## What is not transferred even by strong Petersen colouring

+- TODO: $Z_5$-connectivity?
+- TODO: dominating circuit?
+- TODO: Tree-Cycle-Matching decomposition?